 This post contains affiliate links.

-Edam is just a quick day trip from Amsterdam and it so charming!
+Edam, Netherlands is just a quick day trip from Amsterdam and is so charming!

 Day trips are fabulous because you can be somewhere awesome, like Amsterdam and be so close to many other experiences.
 Spending time in one place, only to be able to discover some other really amazing but totally different places, is so much fun.
 I feel stimulated, excited, and eager to see something new when all the “must-do” things have been done.